Marlize de Bruin: UP Tuks

 Player of the Match, despite finishing on the losing team.
 In 2017, together with Shadine van der Merwe and Ine-Marí Venter, she was a member of the first UP Tuks team to win the Varsity title.
 In 2019 she was vice captain as UP-Tuks won their second title.
 While playing for UP-Tuks, de Bruin became known as "South Africa's fittest netball player".
 For the 2021 Varsity Netball competition, de Bruin served as an assistant coach to UP-Tuks head coach, Jenny van Dyk.

 Gauteng Jaguars

 Between 2015 and 2022, de Bruin played for Gauteng Jaguars in the Premier Netball League.
 She was a prominent member of the Jaguars team that won five successive PNL titles between 2017 and 2021.
 In 2017 and 2018 she also played for Jaguars in the Netball New Zealand Super Club tournaments.
-In 2018, together with Shadine van der Merwe and Ine-Marí Venter, she was a member of the Jaguars team that defeated Southern Steel, the 2018 ANZ Premiership premiers.
+In 2018, together with Shadine van der Merwe and Ine-Marí Venter, she was a member of the Jaguars team that defeated Southern Steel, the 2018 ANZ Premiership winners.
 In 2019 and 2021, de Bruin also served as Jaguars captain.
 In 2021, she captained Jaguars to their fifth successive league title.
 She also finished the season as Best Overall Player.